 Not necessarily a baby essential, but I loved it – babywearing.
 If this is something that interests you, I have this baby carrier.
 Please ensure that you use an ergonomic baby carrier.
 This is very important for their health.
 I loved the idea of having him close to me.
 I also knew that it was the safest place for him, but because of my back problems, I simply couldn’t wear him as much as I wanted to.

 Another must-have is some kind of baby detergent to wash your baby’s clothes with.
 I don’t know how it’s in your world, but in mine, you shouldn’t wash your baby’s clothes with your own, especially in those first 6 weeks.
-Maybe this is just another old wive’s tale, but I followed that unwritten rule 🙂 We’ve used mostly baby soap to wash his clothes, in the beginning, but after a while (when he actually had laundry) we’ve used this natural baby laundry liquid for the washing machine.
+Maybe this is just another old wive’s tale, but I followed that unwritten rule 🙂 We’ve used mostly baby soap to wash his clothes, in the beginning, but after a while (when he actually had laundry) we’ve used this Bollicine organic baby laundry liquid for the washing machine.
+I loved it because my baby’s skin didn’t have a bad reaction to it.

 Please leave down in the comment what your newborn baby essentials are.